Who wins the Victor Wembanyama vs. Anthony Davis matchup in tonight's game?

 Victor Wembanyama vs. Anthony Davis and the Los Angeles Lakers: Stats, Projections and Game Preview

-At Frost Bank Center, the Los Angeles Lakers (14-10) and Victor Wembanyama's San Antonio Spurs (3-19) face off on Wednesday, December 13, beginning at 8:00 PM ET.
+At Frost Bank Center on Friday, December 15, Anthony Davis' Los Angeles Lakers (15-10) take to the road to match up with Victor Wembanyama and the San Antonio Spurs (3-20).
+The game starts at 7:30 PM ET.

 Buy Tickets for This Game on Ticketmaster!